 Born in Texas and raised in Eastern Washington, Riojas enrolled at UW in 1969 and became a leader of the Chicano movement, active in both MEChA and the Brown Berets.
 Later earning a degree in Health Administration, he has been the director of the Sea Mar Community Health Centers for the past 28 years.

 Jesus Rodriquez was a Chicano movement student leader at Texas Western University (now UTEP) before joining the UW's Chicano Studies program as a graduate student.
 A student-activist, Rodriquez was an active member of MEChA, the Brown Berets, a co-founder of SeaMar Community Health Centers.

-Former president of the Catholic Interracial Council, he served for years as Executive Director of
+Robert “Bob” Santos, is the most publicly recognized spokesperson and leader of the movement that began in the 1970s to preserve Seattle’s Chinatown/ International District.
+Former president of the Catholic Interracial Council, he served for years as Executive Director of Inter*Im.

 An electrician and long time activist, Fred Simmons was raised in St. Louis.
 After moving to Seattle, he apprenticed as an electrician.
 As a member of IBEW Local 46, he helped create the Electrical Workers Minority Caucus, serving as its first president.
 He is also active in LELO.

 Co-founder of Seattle's CORE chapter in 1961, Joan Singler helped organize campaigns against employment discrimination in grocery stories and downtown department stores, against housing discrimination, and against police harassment of African Americans.

 Born in Florida, Charles Smith moved to Seattle in 1955 to attend law school at UW.
 Active in African American civil rights efforts, he also became a member of the Japanese American Citizens League.
 He served as Dean of the UW Law School and In 1988 became the first African American to serve on the Washington State Supreme Court.